nkarag/haskell-DBFunctor/README.md

 ```

 ### Julius Tutorial
-We written [a Julius tutorial](https://github.com/nkarag/haskell-DBFunctor/blob/master/doc/JULIUS-TUTORIAL.md) to help you get started with Julius DSL.
+We have written [a Julius tutorial](https://github.com/nkarag/haskell-DBFunctor/blob/master/doc/JULIUS-TUTORIAL.md) to help you get started with Julius DSL.
 <a  name="howtorun"></a>
 ### How to run
 Download or clone DBFunctor in a new directory,